mmistakes/minimal-mistakes/_drafts/fs2.md

 def echo: Pull[F, O, Unit] = self.underlying
 ```

-The `echo` mode returns the internal representation of the `Stream`, called `underlying` since a stream is represented as a pull internally:
+The `echo` function returns the internal representation of the `Stream`, called `underlying` since a stream is represented as a pull internally:

 ```scala
 // fs2 library code